achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 defined [in the JVM specification](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.2.1), however with a slight difference - in order for the assembler to be able to distinguish java identifiers and binary identifiers a binary identifier must always contain a slash and so may start with one.

+Here is the corresponding EBNF expression:

+	:::ebnf
+	binary identifier = ['/'], javaidentifier, {'/' javaidentifier} ;

-Here are some examples of a valid Java assembler binary identifier:
+And here are some examples of a valid Java assembler binary identifier:

 	:::lilac
 	java/lang/Thread